ros2/ros2_documentation/source/Tutorials/Understanding-ROS2-Nodes.rst

 Over the next few tutorials, you will learn about a series of core ROS 2 concepts that make up what is referred to as the “ROS (2) graph”.

-The ROS graph is the collection of ROS 2 elements processing data together at one time.
+The ROS graph is a network of ROS 2 elements processing data together at one time.
 It encompasses all executables and the connections between them if you were to map them all out and visualize them.

 2 Nodes in ROS 2